vlad-s/filekeep/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/vlad-s/filekeep)](https://goreportcard.com/report/github.com/vlad-s/filekeep)
 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/0x766c6164)

-> You own web file keeper
+> Your own web file keeper

 filekeep aims to be a simple, yet powerful, web file manager.
 It's easy to configure, and easier to use.
 It has all assets (CSS files and HTML templates) bundled into the binary, for easy and instant deployment.